MrBhop/gator/README.md

 ```

 ### 8. Build The Project
+(This can be skipped, if you ran the setup script from step 4.)

-To build the project run
+To install the project run
 ```sh
 go install .
 ```